boostorg/gil/README.md

 - C++11 compiler
 - Boost header-only libraries

-Optionally, in order to [build and run tests](#contributing-we-need-your-help) and examples
+Optionally, in order to build and run tests and examples:

 - Boost.Filesystem
 - Boost.Test